spatie/laravel-translatable/README.md

 {
     use HasTranslations;

-    public $translatableAttributes = ['name'];
+    public $translatable = ['name'];
 }
 ```
 Let's go over the required steps one by one:

 - First you need to add the `Spatie\Translatable\HasTranslations`-trait.
-- Next you should create a public property `$translatableAttributes` which holds on array with all the names of attributes you wish to make translatable.
+- Next you should create a public property `$translatable` which holds on array with all the names of attributes you wish to make translatable.
 - Finally you should make sure that all translatable attributes are set to the `text`-datatype in you database.
 If your database supports `json`-columns, use that.

 ### Available methods